EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 #### Monitor Job status

 Go to:
 `Menu` > `Applications` > `Job Monitor`.
 The left panel gives all kinds of search options for your jobs.
-Set your search criteria, and click ‘Submit’, the jobs will list on the right panel.
+Set your search criteria, and click `Submit`, the jobs will list on the right panel.
 Try the various options to view different information about the jobs.

 ![Fig. 5 - Monitor the job execution with the Job Monitor panel](./figure_5.png)